Partial identification via conditional linear programs: estimation and policy learning: Introduction

 \paragraph{Related literature.}

-There is a large literature on identification and estimation of partially identified parameters.
-This paper builds on three key strands of this literature.
-First, one line of work focuses on derivation of analytic or symbolic bounds \citep[e.g.][]{Balke1994,balke_bounds_1997, sachs_general_2023, gabriel_sharp_2024}.
-This work typically characterizes sharp bounds on partially identified parameters as solutions to linear programs, the solutions to which lie in the (convex hulls of the) vertices of the feasible set defined by the constraints.
-These approaches then enumerate all such vertices to obtain the bounds.
-Because the number of vertices can grow combinatorial with the size of the problem, this approach can be computationally intractable for larger problems, especially if the bounds must be computed for each value of the covariates.
-The approaches we develop do not require vertex enumeration and so can computationally scale to larger problems.

-\citet{duarte_automated_2024} extend these ideas to map generic partial identification problems into polynomial programs.
-Rather than provide analytical bounds, they use dual branch-and-bound methods to provide valid bounds on the parameter of interest.
-The approach we outline is in this spirit in that the estimation procedure arrives at the bounds computationally, rather than analytically.
-However, by focusing on the more limited class of problems that can be characterized as linear programs, we are able to provide de-biased estimators that are robust to first-order errors in estimating the relevant nuisance functions, and allow for the construction of straightforward Wald-type asymptotic confidence intervals.
+This paper builds on three key strands of the literature on identification and estimation of partially identified parameters.
+One line of work focuses on derivation of analytic or symbolic bounds \citep[e.g.][]{balke_bounds_1997, sachs_general_2023, gabriel_sharp_2024}.
+This work typically characterizes sharp bounds on partially identified parameters as solutions to linear programs, then enumerate all feasible solutions (i.e. all vertices of the feasible set) to obtain the bounds.
+Because the number of solutions can grow combinatorial with the size of the problem, this approach can be computationally intractable for larger problems.
+The approaches we develop do not require vertex enumeration and so can computationally scale to larger problems. \citet{duarte_automated_2024} extend these ideas to polynomial programs and use numerical approaches to bound the parameter of interest.
+Our approach similarly arrives at the bounds computationally, rather than analytically, but for a more limited class of problems for which we are able to provide de-biased estimators that allow us to construct straightforward Wald-type asymptotic confidence intervals.